nsrinidhibhat/Computer-Vision-Projects/README.md

 2. Dogs vs Cats v2 - A version 2 of the Project 1, supported with augmentations and the benefits of Transfer Learning!
 3. Class Activation Maps - https://github.com/nsrinidhibhat/class_activation_maps: A CAM is a weighted activation map generated for each image, helps to identify the region a CNN is looking at while classifying an image.
 4. A fun little project for drawing bounding boxes for Object Detection - https://github.com/nsrinidhibhat/rectangle_bbox (Used OpenCV)
+5. Implementating ResNet18 for Image Classification using Pytorch

 ## Knowledge Bytes
 1. Stanford's Computer Vision course-notes forked links - [CS131](https://github.com/nsrinidhibhat/cs131_notes) & [CS231a](https://github.com/nsrinidhibhat/cs231a-notes)